cloudtools/ssh-cert-authority/README.rst

   sign complete requests.
 This should be the fingerprint of your CA. When using this option you must, somehow, load the private key into the agent such that the daemon can use it.
 - ``PrivateKeyFile``: A path to a private key file.
-As of this writing the key must be unencrypted.
-Do take explicit care if you're using unencrypted private keys.
-The next release / commit will include support for private key files that are encrypted using Amazon's KMS.
+The key may be unencrypted or have previously been encrypted using Amazon's KMS.
+If the key was encrypted using KMS simply name it with a ".kms" extension and ssh-cert-authority will attempt to decrypt the key on startup.
+See the section on Encrypting a CA Key for help in using KMS to encrypt the key.
+- ``KmsRegion``: If sign_certd encounters a privatekey file with an extension of ".kms" it will attempt to decrypt it using KMS in the same region that the software is running in.
+It determines this using the local instance's metadata server.
+If you're not running ssh-cert-authority within AWS or if the key is in a different region you'll need to specify the region here as a string, e.g. us-west-2.
 - ``AuthorizedSigners``: A hash keyed by key fingerprints and values of key ids.
 I recommend this be set to a username.
 It will appear in the resultant SSH certificate in the KeyId field as well in